dsa-ntc/peninsuladsa-ntc.github.io/_pages/get-involved.md

 Come join your comrades after work on Friday to talk about socialism!
 We usually pick a place with outdoor seating where under 21s are welcome.
 Please check the [event calendar](../calendar) for confirmed date/time and location.

 <h4>Socialist Game Nights</h4>
-ON HIATUS!
 Defy capitalist productivity by engaging in revolutionary play!
 Our socialist game nights create space to practice agency and imagine a collective, liberated future through cooperative games.
 Favorites have included [Strike!
 The Game of Worker Rebellion](https://www.youtube.com/watch?v=PnrHK85kcnk) and [Co-opoly](https://store.tesacollective.com/products/co-opoly-the-game-of-co-operatives) (both designed by the worker-owned cooperative [TESA Collective](https://www.tesacollective.com/)).
 We're about to demo [Bloc by Bloc: Uprising](https://www.youtube.com/watch?v=MR85Umxxb6I) and [The Resistance](https://boardgamegeek.com/boardgame/41114/resistance).
 Our new meetup spot is [Game Kastle](https://gamekastle.myshopify.com/pages/game-kastle-redwood-city) in Redwood City.
 _Read more at **PDSA Discord: play-n-praxis**_